IT Hardware Market Size and Share

 IT Hardware Market Analysis by Mordor Intelligence

-The global IT hardware market size stands at USD 141.15 billion in 2025 and is forecast to reach USD 206.05 billion by 2030, translating into a 7.86% CAGR over the period.
+The global IT hardware market size was valued at USD 141.15 billion in 2025 and estimated to grow from USD 152.13 billion in 2026 to reach USD 221.34 billion by 2031, at a CAGR of 7.78% during the forecast period (2026-2031).
 Demand accelerates as enterprises refresh PCs ahead of Windows 10 end-of-support, deploy AI-ready servers, and comply with data-sovereignty mandates.
 North American cloud providers continue to expand hyperscale campuses, while Asia-Pacific manufacturers modernize production with edge computing.
 Tight semiconductor supply and e-waste regulation temper short-term momentum but do not derail the long-range growth outlook.
 Vendor competition intensifies around integrated compute, storage, and networking solutions that shorten deployment time and improve energy efficiency.
 Direct OEM relationships still dominate large-enterprise procurement, yet fast-growing online channels now give smaller firms affordable access to enterprise-grade equipment.

 Key Report Takeaways